Manuel Margot Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 14th in the league.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in MLB.

-- The Blue Jays have a 4.70 team ERA that ranks 18th among all MLB pitching staffs.
+- The Blue Jays have a 4.57 team ERA that ranks 15th across all league pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs given up (20 total, 1.5 per game).
+- The Blue Jays surrender the fifth-most home runs in baseball (22 total, 1.6 per game).

-- The Blue Jays will send Berrios (0-2) to the mound to make his third start of the season.
+- Kikuchi (1-0) gets the start for the Blue Jays, his third of the season.

-- In his last appearance on Sunday, the righty threw four innings against the Los Angeles Angels, giving up four earned runs while surrendering six hits.
+- His last time out came on Sunday against the Los Angeles Angels, when the lefty threw 4 1/3 innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.